codeaudit/SayKitSDK/Tutorials/00-intro.md

 5. [Conversation Topics](./04-conversation-topics.md)

-## General plan:
+## General Plan:
 In this tutorial we'll walk through how to use some of the most important features of SayKit.
-In Part I we'll treat each feature in isolation, and in Part II we'll put them all together into a full app.

 The tutorial workspace, `SayKitTutorials.xcworkspace`, contains two projects: `SayKit Requests and Recognizers` and `SayKit Conversation Topics`.
 The first project demonstrates the use of several standard voice requests and command recognizers, while the second provides an example of a simple Conversation Topic hierarchy.